AnamikaD/AnamikaD.github.io/README.md

 The [Dashboard](https://anamikad.github.io/) has visualizations about [Study Group](https://github.com/mozillascience/studyGroup) globally.
 The Event detailshave been added to the [Mozilla Study Group Event](https://mozillascience.github.io/studyGroupEvents/) has Event Details so that members can participate in various events.

 ### Work Flow

+The fetching and publication of Data are done by running the [scripts](https://github.com/AnamikaD/AnamikaD.github.io/tree/master/scripts) once in a week with the help of cron job.

+Add the script in sequence:
+- [First script](https://github.com/AnamikaD/AnamikaD.github.io/blob/master/scripts/Auto_gen_1.sh) : To fetch study group events in JSON format.
+- [Second script](https://github.com/AnamikaD/AnamikaD.github.io/blob/master/scripts/Auto_gen_2.sh) : To fetch study group members in Plain TEXT format.
+- [Third script](https://github.com/AnamikaD/AnamikaD.github.io/blob/master/scripts/Auto_json.sh) : To run the JAVA code to fetch location, number of events, lesson and members details to JSON format.
+- [Fourth script](https://github.com/AnamikaD/AnamikaD.github.io/blob/master/scripts/Auto_push.sh) : To push the data to the github.
+Due to ssh clone, this is passwordless login.

 1) Fetch the Study Group Events and Members with the help of [sg-event](https://github.com/auremoser/sg-events) and [sg-members](https://github.com/AnamikaD/AnamikaD.github.io/tree/master/code/sg-members) scripts.
-For running these scripts, refer the [event README](https://github.com/auremoser/sg-events/blob/master/README.md) and [members README]().
+For running these scripts, refer the [event README](https://github.com/auremoser/sg-events/blob/master/README.md) and [members README](https://github.com/AnamikaD/AnamikaD.github.io/blob/master/code/sg-members/Instructions.md).

-2) The sg-event script will fetch the event details as well as publish the content in excel sheet.
+2) The sg-event script will fetch the event details as well as publish the contents in excel sheet.
   - For publishing to excel sheet, type in terminal:
 ```
   export SHEET_ID="Excel Sheet ID"